Review by Luxury Cheshire editor, Helen Culwick

-We have enjoyed few meals in recent years as much as last week at La Popote, which translated literally means a French army canteen or kitchen.
+La Popote translated literally means a French army canteen or kitchen.
 The army marching on this standard of cuisine would be a truly formidable force.

 This isn’t a fancy-pants restaurant and the absence of glitz or showiness compared to some on the Cheshire scene is refreshing.
 In true bistro style, you come as you please, relax into the surroundings and enjoy the hospitality and delightful menu from Lynne, Victor and the waiting staff.

-Dining here one has the feeling of being privileged and ‘in the know’ – and in our case, wishing you’d known about it sooner.
+Dining here one has the feeling of being privileged and ‘in the know’ – and quite probably wishing you’d known about it sooner.
 If a hidden gem can be defined as something which is extremely outstanding and not many people may know about, then this restaurant surely qualifies.

 But as La Popote isn’t somewhere to shout about, we firmly yet quietly recommend it.